Dynamical entanglement purification using chains of atoms and optical cavities: Summary and Discussion

 \section{Summary and Discussion}

 In this paper, an experimentally feasible scheme was proposed to purify dynamically entanglement of two atoms which are trapped in two remote optical cavities.
 Our scheme utilizes chains of low-fidelity entangled atomic pairs which are coupled sequentially to both remote optical cavities.
 In contrast to conventional purification protocols, we avoid CNOT gates and hence reduce the need for complicated pulse sequences and superfluous qubit operations.
-Our purification mechanism exploits: (i) cavity-mediated interactions between atoms producing Heisenberg XY evolutions governed by the Hamiltonian (\ref{ham5}) and (ii) both destructive and non-destructive measurements of atomic states.
-The latter enable one to counteract unsuccessful purification events and to implement our scheme in a resource- and time-efficient way.
+Our purification mechanism exploits: (i) cavity-mediated interactions between atoms producing Heisenberg XY evolutions governed by the Hamiltonian (\ref{ham5}) and (ii) projective measurements of atomic states.
 A detailed experimental setup was proposed in Fig.~\ref{fig3} and a complete description of all necessary steps and manipulations was provided.
 A comprehensive analysis of the fidelity obtained after multiple purification rounds was performed and the optimal number of rounds was determined by means of Fig.~\ref{fig6}.
 Following recent developments in cavity QED, moreover, we briefly pointed to and discussed a few practical issues related to the implementation of our purification scheme, including the main limitations which may arise on the experimental side.
-We stress that although the proposed purification scheme is experimentally feasible, its complete realization (including non-destructive state measurements) still poses a serious challenge.
+We stress that although the proposed purification scheme is experimentally feasible, its complete realization still poses a serious challenge.

 Being the most delicate and cumbersome part of a quantum repeater, entanglement purification as proposed in this paper opens a route towards practical implementations of resource- and time-efficient quantum repeaters for long-distance quantum communication using chains of atoms and optical resonators.
 In our experimental setup, each atom from node A is assumed to become entangled with another atom from node B right before they enter their respective cavities.
 This entanglement is generated (non-locally) with help of an entanglement distribution block as indicated in Fig.~\ref{fig3}(a) by a rectangle.
 Since we consider only atoms and optical resonators as the physical resources for our repeater protocol, we suggest for entanglement distribution the scheme proposed in Ref.~\cite{prl96a} that allows to entangle non-locally two (three-level) atoms in neighboring repeater nodes.